 They perform regularly around the world, presenting different works in different combinations, frequently for non-theatre spaces.
 Their philosophy is that all work is new at the point of performance, and they often don't announce new pieces in favour of guerrilla performances which bury the new into the body of work.

-Burrows and Fargion are managed by Jane Greenfield and the work is co-produced by PACT Zollverein Essen and Sadler's Wells Theatre London.
+Burrows and Fargion are co-produced by PACT Zollverein Essen and Sadler's Wells Theatre London.